 Meals are also allowable when provided in connection with a meeting, convention, conference or seminar where the principal purpose is the dissemination of trade, business, technical or professional information.
 Meal charges must be reasonable and reimbursement for alcohol is not allowed.
 Documentation of the place, number of people and business purpose must be provided.

 Summary

-In recent years, competition for government contracts has increased.
-Engineering firms that seek to win more government contracts should do their best to ensure that they complete their audits successfully.
+Competition for government contracts has increased in recent years.
+Architectural and engineering firms that seek to win more government contracts should do their best to ensure that they complete their audits successfully.
 Accordingly, staff should be trained to comply with FAR and firms should put procedures in place to ensure that compliance is documented and communicated.

-Chad DaGraca, CPA is a partner in the commercial group at DiCicco, Gulman & Company LLP, Woburn, Mass.
+Chad DaGraca, CPA, is a leader of the A&E Service Team and a partner at DiCicco, Gulman & Company LLP, Woburn, Mass.